 The Cheddar-Style with Chives Sheese suffered the same fate.
 But since the it is very similar to their Mild Cheddar, I think this review still stands …

 The next day I was enjoying a big slice in a ham, avocado, and Sheese sandwich.
-Of course, I think it would be equally good in a vegan version, but I hated to see the Easter leftovers go to waste.
 It was delicious.
 This cheese alternative is a definite winner in sandwiches.

 Okay, so melting in the oven didn’t quite work.
 What about the stovetop, in a quesadilla?
-I assembled your standard vegan quesadilla, okay the vegan portion isn’t typical, but you get the picture.
-I heated up some oil, and set out for a lightly fried quesadilla.
-It worked!
-Sort of.
+I assembled your standard vegan quesadilla and it worked!
 The Sheese did seem to melt; yet no cheesy strings lingered.
 In fact, it tasted really soft, and a bit pasty.
 Though I took pleasure in the idea of my very first vegan quesadilla, the rest of the Cheddar-Style wheel will be gracing my lunchtime sandwiches.

 The texture was very similar to the wheel of Cheddar-Style with Chives, though perhaps a bit more of a “hard cheese.”
 The flavor wasn’t as bold as I expected, to my delight.
 It still had the pleasant cheddar Sheese flavor that I enjoyed so much in my other taste test, however with a bit of a sour tang.

 As a snack with crackers it was good, though a touch sharp for my taste buds.
 I decided it was time to seek out options, which would showcase this Sheese, while lending other flavors.
-It was shredding time!
 I was shocked, pleased, and amazed by the excellent shredding capabilities of every Sheese flavor.
 Perfect little strips of mock cheese filled the bowl with each grate.
-(Cheddar-Style w/ Chives shreds are pictured below)

 At first, I went basic, sprinkling the Strong Cheddar Sheese atop my salad sans dressing.
 The sharp notes carried the salad perfectly, adding the flavor boost required to make this a satisfying entrée in itself.